-5. If the belt crosses your neck, you need to adjust the belt anchor height or your seating position.
-Front seats:
+5. If the shoulder belt crosses your neck while you are sitting in one of the outside positions of the rear seat, you need to adjust your seating position.

-Adjust the belt anchor by squeezing the two buttons and sliding the anchor downward (it has four positions).

-Rear seat:

 Move toward the center of the seat until the belt fits over your collarbone.